International mediator for dispute and conflict resolution – neutral expert cultural negotiation services

 Frequently asked questions

-• Are determinations binding?No. We work together to explore greater understanding of the problem from an outside perspective and possible solutions.
+• Are mediation determinations binding?
+No. The process works to explore greater understanding of the problem from all perspectives looking at all possible solutions.
 The parties and their leaders are always free to accept or reject any solution in whole or part.

 • In what language do discussions take place?